Sofie-van-der-Meer/Showcase/README.md

 # SHOWCASE
-An website that show what I've learned so far as a junior Full-Stack developer.
+A website that shows what I've learned so far as a junior Full-Stack developer.

 ## About The Project